ratankaliani/sp1-vectorx/README.md

 # SP1 Vector X

+## Overview

+Implementation of [Vector X](https://github.com/succinctlabs/vectorx) in Rust for SP1.

+- `/program`: The SP1 VectorX program.
-Primitives will contain the libraries for types as well as common functions used in verification which include:
+- `/primitives`: Libraries for types and helper functions used in the program.

-1. Verifying signatures.
-2. Decoding the header.
-3. Constructing and verifyingthe authority set hash.
-4. How expensive would it be to do hashing inside of the program?
+- `/script`: Scripts for getting the contract's genesis parameters and deploying the operator to update the light client.
+- `/contracts`: The contract's source code and deployment scripts.
+Backwards-compatible with the original VectorX implementation in case we need to upgrade.

 ## Run the VectorX Light Client